VISIONAI/VMXdocs/docs/index.md

 activation server.
 Activation is per-machine, and a new key/license is required for installation on a new machine.
 Activation is usually performed from within the VMX App Builder program, but can also be done from the command line.
+Simply start the VMX application and the GUI will help you activate the software.
 You can visit the [vision.ai forums](https://forums.vision.ai) if you are having issues with activation.